d4r1us-drk/clido/README.md

 - [x] Add priority levels for tasks
 - [x] Implement Cobra framework for improved CLI structure
 - [x] Add shell completion support
-- [ ] Add sub-tasks and sub-projects
+- [X] Add sub-tasks and sub-projects
+- [X] Add a JSON output option to facilitate scripting
+- [X] Use MVC Architecture and dependency injection
+- [ ] Add a TUI interface
 - [ ] Add a config file with customizable options, like database path, date-time format, etc.
-- [ ] Add a JSON output option to facilitate scripting
 - [ ] Add reminders and notifications (this would require a daemon)
-- [ ] Add a TUI interface

 See the [open issues](https://github.com/d4r1us-drk/clido/issues) for a full list of proposed features (and known issues).